-Allocation Housing SHELAA: 1123 Settlement: Burgess Hill Gross Site Area (ha): 3.5 Number of dwellings: 300 Infrastructure not met on-site Provision of: • Sustainable Tra nsport ldings ty Infrastructure vices provision or space, where need nsport measures community allotments
+Allocation Housing SHELAA: 1123 Settlement: Burgess Hill Gross Site Area (ha): 3.5 Number of Dwellings: 300 Infrastructure Financial contributions towards the provision of Sustainable Transport Education Library Community buildings Local Community Infrastructure Emergency services Health Play area Other outdoor provision Outdoor sports Informal outdoor space, where need no met on-site Provision of:Sustainable Transport measures Compensatory community allotments Sewerage network upgrades

-1. Masterplan a comprehensive redevelopment scheme which takes account of the principles of Neighbourhood Plan Policy TC5 The Station Quarter, delivering attractive and accessible mixed-use development and transport mobility hub, creating a new gateway development to Burgess Hill.

-2. Optimise use of the site by delivering a high density, sustainable development which has a strong sense of place, focused on high quality open space and carefully landscaped public realm, providing an appropriate setting for the scale of development.

-3. Orientate development positively to address existing open space at Queens Crescent Park along with any proposed areas of open space.

-4. In consultation with the Local Planning Authority, address requirements for children's equipped playspace, either on-site, and/or by financial contribution to upgrade existing facilities at Queen's Crescent Playground.

-5. Deliver a transport mobility hub which prioritises sustainable and active travel with safe links to the wider network, taking account of the Place & Connectivity Programme and LCWIP.
-Co-locate appropriately designed delivery lockers and car club facilities.

-6. Provide at least an equal number of allotments through the delivery of Policy DPA3a: Allotment Site - Nightingale Lane.
-The reprovision of the loss of allotment plots at Chanctonbury Road at DPA3a must be complete and operational before development on the former allotments at Chanctonbury Road can commence.

-7. Provide good acoustic design and necessary mitigation to address noise impacts associated with the use and operation of the railway and station and substation.

-8. Investigate, assess and address any land contamination issues arising from former uses of the site or from uses, or former uses, of land in proximity to the site.

-9. Occupation of development will be phased to align with the delivery of sewerage infrastructure, in consultation with the service provider.
+- 1. Masterplan a comprehensive redevelopment scheme which takes account of the principles of Neighbourhood Plan Policy TC5 The Station Quarter, delivering attractive and accessible mixed-use development and transport mobility hub, creating a new gateway development to Burgess Hill. - 2.
+Optimise use of the site by delivering a high density, sustainable development which has a strong sense of place, focused on high quality open space and carefully landscaped public realm, providing an appropriate setting for the scale of development. - 3.
+Orientate development positively to address existing open space at Queens Crescent Park along with any proposed areas of open space. - 4.
+In consultation with the Local Planning Authority, address requirements for children's equipped playspace, either on-site, and/or by financial contribution to upgrade existing facilities at Queen's Crescent Playground. - 5.
+Deliver a transport mobility hub which prioritises sustainable and active travel with safe links to the wider network, taking account of the Place & Connectivity Programme and LCWIP.
+Co-locate appropriately designed delivery lockers and car club facilities. - 6.
+Provide at least an equal number of allotments through the delivery of Policy DPA3a: Allotment Site Nightingale Lane.
+The reprovision of the loss of allotment plots at Chanctonbury Road at DPA3a must be complete and operational before development on the former allotments at Chanctonbury Road can commence. - 7.
+Provide good acoustic design and necessary mitigation to address noise impacts associated with the use and operation of the railway and station and substation. - 8.
+Investigate, assess and address any land contamination issues arising from former uses of the site or from uses, or former uses, of land in proximity to the site. - 9.
+Occupation of development will be phased to align with the delivery of sewerage infrastructure, in consultation with the service provider.

-10. Layout of the development must be planned to ensure future access to existing sewerage infrastructure for maintenance and upsizing purposes.
+- 10. Layout of the development must be planned to ensure future access to existing sewerage infrastructure for maintenance and upsizing purposes. - 11.
+Meet the requirements of other relevant development plan policies.